 (PC app.
-11/7//11)
+11/7//11) [New policy, not in Unit I or II] [New policy, not in Unit I or II]

 Energy (EN)

 Energy plays a critical role in the function of society.
 The way it is acquired, produced and utilized can have significant impacts on the health of the economy and community.
 With the continued commitment to environmental quality and resource conservation, and mounting concerns about the effects of greenhouse gas emissions on climate change, it is necessary to create a sustainable framework within which energy can serve its purpose with minimal impact.